 Answer just a few questions about your career, where you're buying, and how much you want to borrow.
 Our service will then show you the exact programs you're eligible for from vetted physician loan specialists who will guide you through every step of the process – obligation-free!

 - JD Power Score: 805

-BMO Harris Bank’s Physicians’ Program is designed for healthcare professionals who want to purchase homes.
+BMO Bank’s Physicians’ Program is designed for healthcare professionals who want to purchase homes.
 The following degrees are accepted in the program:

 - Doctors of Medicine (MD)

 - Doctors of Dental Medicine (DMD)

 If you have an eligible degree, you can use the Physicians’ Program to purchase or rate/term refinance a single-family home, townhouse, or condominium.
 The property must be an owner-occupied home, but duplexes are included.

 Like most physician mortgage programs, BMO Bank (formerly BMO Harris Bank) does not require primary mortgage insurance (PMI).

 Medical professionals within 10 years of completing their training can qualify for 95% financing options on loans up to $1.5 million or 90% financing on loans up to $2 million.